daleonpz/Notes/fh-dortmund/01-ESE.md

     - State pattern:
         - Intent: Allow an object to alter its behavior when its internal state changes
         - Also Known as: Objects for States
-        - Applicability:  The object behaviour depends on the state,  Operations have large multipart conditionals statements that depend on object state
+        - Applicability:  The object behavior depends on the state,  Operations have large multipart conditionals statements that depend on object state
         - Participants:
             - Context: defines interface of interest and handles current state
-            - State: defines an interface encapsulating the behaviour associated with each particular state
+            - State: defines an interface encapsulating the behavior associated with each particular state
-            - ConcreteState: specific implementation of state
+            - Concrete State: specific implementation of state
         - Implementation: switch/if statements for simple cases
-        - Pros: Encapsulates state dependent behaviour, avoid that each operation distinguish the different states using additional conditional statements, relevant states are better supported
+        - Pros: Encapsulates state dependent behavior, avoid that each operation distinguish the different states using additional conditional statements, relevant states are better supported
         - Cons:  Run-time overhead due to additional reference
     - State table pattern:
         - Shortcomings: The State pattern is rather inefficient for a large number of states due too the dynamic creation of states.
         - Solution: Use a state table as a simple mechanism for managing state machines which handle a transition in constant time
         - Remark: Only implementation alternative for the State Patter
         - Pros: Low constant basic execution costs after it is set up, Direct mapping to tabular state specifications often used for safety-critical systems, Decouple transition and states and permit many transitions to be realized using a single transition object
-        - Cons: Relatively high initialisation cost, High complexity of the pattern
+        - Cons: Relatively high initialization cost, High complexity of the pattern
     - Synchronization: The synchronization between the different tasks is of crucial importance concerning scheduling and reusability (priority inversion, priority ceiling, ect)
         - Priority ceiling: The idea is that if an important task is blocked by an unimportant one, so the unimportant one is elevated and executed quickly to release the lock
             - Pros:  Prevents the unbounded priority inversion problem, Pre-computation of resource priority ceiling possible
             - Cons: Complexity, Resulting run-time overhead, less demanding alternatives, Basic Priority Inheritance Protocol, Highest Locker Protocol
         - Rendezvous:
             - Problem: how to synchronize tasks in such a manner that they are still somehow independent reusable
-            - solution: it reifies the synchronization of two threads as an object itself.
+            - solution: it refines the synchronization of two threads as an object itself.
 The Rendezvous object may contain data to be shared as the threads synchronize, or it may simply provide a means for synchronizing an arbitrary number of threads
             - Pros: Synchronizer partially decouples related tasks, Synchronizer encapsulated required pre-conditions
             - Cons: The solution with a synchronizer might restrict the parallel processing and hence blocks the performance of the system more than required
     - Memory management and safety:
-        - Problem: heap fragmentation, explicit dynamic memory management is notoriusly error prone
+        - Problem: heap fragmentation, explicit dynamic memory management is notoriously error prone
         - Solution:
-            - Static allocation: avoid heap fragmentation, but it may not scale up well to large problems, not possible to allocate all the block (memory limit), unefficient memory management
+            - Static allocation: avoid heap fragmentation, but it may not scale up well to large problems, not possible to allocate all the block (memory limit), inefficient memory management
             - fixed size allocations: all the objects will have the same memory size.
 Eliminates fragmentation, but wasteful of memory (there will be unused memory)
             - smart pointer: `<unique_ptr>` in c++.
 It will avoid raw references, but complex run-time behavior, run-time overhead